-Full members are required to sign a declaration that they will comply with the Code.
+Members are required to sign a declaration that they will comply with the Code.

 Continuing Professional and Education

-Full members of STAA must complete a minimum of 20 hours of Continued Professional & Education (CPE) activities annually.
+Registered members of STAA must complete a minimum of 20 hours of Continued Professional & Education (CPE) activities annually.
 All CPE activities must be directly related to the development of clinical competence and professionalism in shiatsu, or related areas such as TCM, oriental therapies, counselling skills, business management and development in the running of a shiatsu practice.

-Full Membership Procedure
+Registered Membership Procedure

 Complete the online application and email copies of the following documents to firstname.lastname@example.org